Chanseung-Lee/Code-Ninjas-Curriculum-Game-Collection/README.md

 # Game-Collection

-A collection of small games written in Python that were used in my personal tutoring sessions to teach young students about basics of game development and programming!
+A collection of small games written in Python that were used in tutoring sessions at Code Ninjas academy for young aspiring programmers.